What the Puck?

 Music & Sound Design

 Theresa Host Barry

-The Office Hockey video is revised into a thirty-second TV spot broadcast around the world in dozens of languages.
+The Office Hockey video is revised into a thirty-second TV spot in dozens of languages and is broadcast around the world for years.

 Fairly Painless Advertising expands Office Hockey into print ads, posters, rule books, game events and more.